C242-SA01/backend-app-seo/README.md

 ## Contribution

-We welcome contributions to enhance the functionality and features of this project.
+We welcome contributions that enhance this project's functionality and features.
 Please follow the [contribution guidelines](CONTRIBUTING.md).

 ---